imhemish/kaar/README.md

 # Supported extensions on todo.txt

 - Hidden Tasks (`h:1` hides the task)
+- Due Dates (example: `due:2023-04-08`)

 # Inspiration

 Features and UI of this app are derived from [Mindstream](https://github.com/xuhcc/mindstream) and [qtodotxt2](https://github.com/QTodoTxt/QTodoTxt2)

+# Name

+The name 'Kaar' (kār) is a word present in both Sanskrit (कार) and Classical Persian (کار) as a cognate from Indo-Iranian language family which can mean things like action, work, doer in their descendants such as Urdu, Hindi, Punjabi, etc.

 > Made with Python, GTK4, cosy Libadwaita 🥰 in India 🇮🇳